cat101/CasaC-Wiki/en/index.md

 The master node is also the boundary between the “in wall” control system (aka domotics) and the building management system.
 The master Arduino node is connected to the house LAN and exposes simple/crude [REST commands](in wall/The REST API.md) to the building management software.

-The following picture provides an overview of the multiple layers that make up La Casa C
+The following picture provides an overview of the multiple layers that make up La CasaC

 ![Automation system overview](../uploads/images/Overall%20automation%20system.png?50%)

 Starting from left to right

-- Surrogate modules: Some of the sensors are themselves small controllers that do not interface directly to the house RS485 network and get exposed through a slave node (e.g. the weather station, the energy controller, etc)
+- Surrogate modules: Some of the sensors are themselves small controllers that do not interface directly to the house RS485 network and get exposed through a slave node (e.g. the weather station, the energy meter, the climate controllers, etc)
 - Slave nodes
 - Master node
 - Building Management node: This node includes a couple of software layers.
 A REST proxy that adds abstraction to the Master node’s API and provides caching and access control (MTLS).
 An archiving process that converts the sensor data recorded by the master into CSV and stores it on the house NAS.
 An instance of OpenHab which provides building management services.